At a Glance

 Tailor Your CV: Make sure your CV highlights relevant experience working with students who have behavioural challenges.
 Include specific examples of how you've used behaviour management techniques and positive reinforcement strategies in previous roles.

-Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for supporting KS1 pupils.
-Mention your understanding of safeguarding techniques and how you plan to create a positive learning environment.
-Personalise it to reflect why you want to work at this particular school.
+Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for supporting SEN students.
+Mention your ability to build rapport and your strong communication skills, as these are crucial for the role.
+Be sure to express why you want to work at this particular school.

 How to prepare for a job interview at Remedy Education

-Make sure to express your enthusiasm for working in education, especially with SEN students.
-Share personal experiences or motivations that led you to pursue this role, as it will demonstrate your commitment and passion.
+Make sure to express your enthusiasm for working with students with special educational needs.
+Share personal experiences or stories that highlight your commitment to making a difference in their lives.